 The route was scenic beauty.

-On the way through the boat, the guy riding the boat was also guide for the trek as well.
+On the way through the boat, the guy riding the boat was also guided for the trek as well.
 He described how beautiful and how natural the place is.
-He said that usually animals from the jungle comes to the lake in order to drink the water.
-We constantly looked around hoping that we might have a glance of tiger or some animals.
+He said that usually, animals from the jungle comes to the lake in order to drink the water.
+We constantly looked around hoping that we might have a glance of a tiger or some animals.
 Hard luck here.

 After around 1 hr, the boat journey was over and it was time to move our butts and legs which were enjoying the peace till now.
 We all were ready for the trek ahead.
 The boat driver was our lead for the trek.
 The people from Mumbai with whom we accompanied were moving fast along with the lead and we were lagging behind taking photos of the place and each other.